pqoqubbw/icons/CONTRIBUTING.md

 **IMPORTANT:** This project only accepts contributions based on [lucide icons](https://lucide.dev/).
 Pull requests containing custom icons or icons from other icon packs will be closed.

+**Animation Quality:** Pull requests with simple path length animations (`strokeDasharray`/`strokeDashoffset` "drawing" effect) will likely be rejected.
+This type of animation looks generic and doesn't add meaningful interaction.
+We're looking for creative, purposeful animations that enhance the icon's meaning.

 We welcome contributions to our project!
 Please follow these steps to contribute:

 1. Fork the repository on GitHub.